 As mentioned here (link), Facebook has released a few AI abilities to enhance the shopping experience.
 However, true to it being a Walled Garden, these abilities are proprietary to Facebook Shopping and not for other companies to use.

-As a leading visual recognition company in retail and ecommerce, most of the technologies powering ViSenze’s visual shopping engine are commercially available.
+As a leading visual recognition company in retail and ecommerce, most of the technologies powering ViSenze’s visual shopping search engine are commercially available.
 As a retailer or e-commerce, you can immediately arm yourself with the same level of technology and user experience such as Facebook shopping to bring your customer experience to the next level.
 Here is a list of solutions ViSenze has already brought to the market as a commercial service.

 |Mobile visual search(cloud, hybrid)||Y, ready to integrate||Y, but proprietary|